vtex-apps/store-header/README.md

 ## Description

-The VTEX Header app is a store component that ..., and is used by store theme.
+TODO:: The VTEX Header app is a store component that ..., and is used by store theme.

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.